Coleman Wong: 2022: First ITF doubles titles

-2023: First ITF singles titles, Asian Games quarterfinals, Challenger final, Top 300
+2023: Asian Games quarterfinals, Challenger final, Top 300

 In 2023, Wong made his first ITF Final in Tunisia, but finally lost to Lebanon's Hady Habib.
 Then in the following week, Wong won his first ITF $15k singles event in Tunisia on 25 June, beating Italy's Luca Giacomini, which made him the first tennis player from Hong Kong to win a professional men's singles title.
 In September, Wong won his first $25k singles title in Hong Kong, in addition to making the final in doubles with his compatriot Wong Hong-kit.

 Wong then participated in the Asian Games hosted in Hangzhou, first beating then-world No. 98 Wu Yibing in the round of 16 after saving 5 match points, making him the first-ever player from Hong Kong to beat a top 100 player.
 However, he lost to South Korean player Hong Seong-chan in the quarterfinals.

 The following week, Wong competed in an ITF $15k tournament in Doha, Qatar, finishing as the runner-up after losing 6–7^{(4–7)}, 4–6 to Marat Sharipov.

 In October, he recorded his first ATP Challenger Tour main-draw win in Shenzhen, beating Linang Xiao.
 Wong went on to beat Térence Atmane and Huang Tsung-hao, and following the withdrawal of world No. 110 Aleksandar Kovacevic, he qualified for his first ATP Challenger final.
 Nevertheless, Wong lost to former top 50 player James Duckworth in the final by a decisive 0–6, 1–6 margin.
 Due to this performance, Wong reached a career-high ATP ranking of No. 361, climbing over 160 places from No. 530 in September, marking a significant milestone in his career as he became the first Hong Kong male tennis player ever to make an ATP Challenger Tour final.